tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Oracle WebLogic WLDeploy

 The **wldeploy** Ant task is used to complete **weblogic.Deployer** functions by using attributes that are specified in an Ant XML file.
 You can use the **wldeploy** Ant task with other WebLogic Server Ant tasks to create a single Ant build script.
+With the Oracle WeblLogic WLDeploy plug-in, you can run a **wldeploy** Ant task as part of a deployment process.
+This plug-in also provides steps for other deployment actions such as: undeploy, deploy, and redeploy.
+It also can be used to start and stop WebLogic servers and clusters.

 ---